 Departures from this monitoring regime were evident where remedial works had not been undertaken at a site, where there were significant 'gaps' in monitoring data from a site and following periods of heavy and prolonged rainfall.
 The definition of 'significant rainfall' has been developed through the analysis of rainfall data records (made available by the EA and SBC) and quantified within the context of the effects of such an event on the present monitoring regime frequency.
 A definition of heavy / prolonged rainfall events was investigated in terms of determining statistically derived values of daily rainfall per month for the period 1995/8 to 2008/9.
-Limiting values of rainfall in terms of how much rainfall, within a 24 hour period, can occur before advising that site inspections should be undertaken were identified.
-To this end, having reviewed the rainfall data, the 75th percentile was calculated as a threshold value.
-This showed that 75% of daily rainfall was below this value and the remaining 25% of rainfall exceeded this amount.
+Limiting values of rainfall in terms of how much rainfall, within a 24 hour period, can occur before advising that site inspections should be undertaken were identified. following a review of rainfall data the 75th percentile was calculated as a threshold value.
+This identified 75% of daily rainfall was below this value and the remaining 25% of rainfall exceeded this amount.

 In the event that the 75th percentile of daily rainfall values (a period of heavy / prolonged rainfall) are exceeded, it was recommended to carry out monitoring one week after the end of the rainfall event and at monthly intervals thereafter for three months.
 Further to the heavy rainfall experienced in December 2009, these recommendations were followed by SBC as Mouchel were invited to undertake additional monitoring events in order to comply with monitoring recommendations.
-The additional monitoring suites are to be undertaken for January and March 2010.
+The additional monitoring suites were undertaken in January and March 2010.